AviatrixSystems/Docs/HowTos/transitgw_external.rst

 |transitgw_internet|

-How Do I Configure It?
+How do I configure it?
 ----------------------------------

-The configuration is the `Step 3 in the Transit Network workflow <https://docs.aviatrix.com/HowTos/transitvpc_workflow.html>`_, when you select the option **External Device**.
-We assume you have already completed `Step 1 <https://docs.aviatrix.com/HowTos/transitvpc_workflow.html#launch-a-transit-gateway>`_ and `Step 2 <https://docs.aviatrix.com/HowTos/transitvpc_workflow.html#optionally-enable-ha-for-the-transit-gateway>`_.
+The configuration is the `External Device <https://docs.aviatrix.com/HowTos/transitvpc_workflow.html#external-device>`_ section of the Multi-Cloud Transit Network Workflow Instructions article.
+We assume you have already completed `Step 1 <https://docs.aviatrix.com/HowTos/transitvpc_workflow.html#launch-an-aviatrix-transit-gateway>`_ and `Step 2 <https://docs.aviatrix.com/HowTos/transitvpc_workflow.html#optional-enable-disable-ha-to-an-aviatrix-transit-gateway>`_.
 Follow the instructions below.

 1. Fill the parameters
 ~~~~~~~~~~~~~~~~~~~~~~~~~